 The temporomandibular joint is the hinge-like area of your mouth where your jaw meets your skull.
 Misalignment or disease of this joint is known as temporomandibular joint dysfunction (TMJ) and can cause occlusion problems and other symptoms.
+As a craniofacial pain specialist, Dr. Lynn Chinceck is able to determine if you have TMJ disorder and can provide orthopedic treatments for the condition.
+With extensive training and some of the most advanced equipment in the industry, Dr. Chincheck is recognized as the leading TMJ Specialist in Timonium-Lutherville.
 If you suffer from any of the following problems, Dr. Chincheck recommends having a TMJ consultation:

 - Pain in the facial muscles